LiamForbay07/NewRepo/NumberWordAnalyzerApi/README.md

 ## How to use api:
 - Runs on localhost.
 - Opens swagger api on local host, if not simply add "swagger" in to the url (e.g. "https://localhost:{portnumber}/swagger")
-- For testing convenience, there are random and order string generators found on the swagger url:
+- For testing convenience, there are random and order string generators found on the swagger url (GetOrderedString, GetRandomString):

   ![SwaggerEndPoints](https://github.com/LiamForbay07/NewRepo/blob/master/NumberWordAnalyzerApi/Images/SwaggerSnippet.png)